A Green Sanctuary

 ELT members: Peter Lowitt and Chris Randall (Co-Chairs), Bob Andrews, Berni Jenkins, Mike Jacobs, Bob Van Dyke, Topher Buck and Debbie Barr.

 Did you hear?!
-As of March 10, 2014, the First Parish community donated about $60,000 toward the cost of solar panels, now being installed.
-That covers the cost of 50 panels!
+The First Parish community donated about $60,000 in 2014 toward the cost of 50 solar panels, now fully installed.

 On June 14, 2009 the congregation of this church formally voted to act as aUUA Green Sanctuary and adopted the following statement:

 “First Parish in Concord pledges our personal and congregational commitment to live and act as a Green Sanctuary: 1) to incorporate the Seventh Principle values and practices into our worship services, celebrations, religious education programs, church operations, and personal lives; 2) to live lightly on the Earth and strive to continually improve our environmental impact; 3) to affirm and promote programs to raise awareness of human behaviors that affect the health and sustainability of the living Earth.”

 Shortly after this statement was adopted, First Parish was accredited by the UUA as Green Sanctuary.

 The Environmental Leadership Team (ELT) of First Parish is beginning the UUA’s Green Sanctuary re-accreditation process, which is required every four to five years.
 As part of this process, the ELT team will work with the First Parish staff and congregation to assess how and how well we have met the goals of our Green Sanctuary program.
 We will then focus on developing a new action plan to build upon, and perhaps go beyond, our previous achievements.
 This requires concrete plans for the following areas:

 - Sustainable living (two projects): How do we, as a congregation, consider our impact on the environment and all living beings, current and future, in all of our congregational activities?